wjmelements/scripts/README.md

     source ~/.bashrc

 ## Pull Request Templates
-You can add custom pull request templates by adding to `config`, and
+You can add custom pull request templates, placing them in `config`.
+See the documentation for

 ## Github Enterprise or Bitbucket
 To add support alternative remote repositories, modify `bin/common/github`.